Postage stamps and postal history of Tuscany: Pre stamp letters

 Tuscany's mail service may be traced to private letter services operating between 1300 and 1400.
 In 1704, Grand Duke Gian Gastone de' Medici issued a decree converting the postal service to a state operation and regulating the posting, transport and delivery of letters in detail.
 The original service ran only between Florence, Pisa and Livorno.

 Prior to the introduction of postage stamps in 1851, letters typically were sent postage due, with various postal markings added to the letter.
 Postal markings were originally hand written on the letters, and in about 1767, postal markings began to be added by rubber stamp, indicating the town of origin.
 In 1839, postal markings were introduced indicating the date the letter was mailed.
 Tuscany's pre-stamp letters and postal markings have received extensive philatelic study.
 The primary study of them is Paolo Vollmeier's I Bolli Postali Toscani del Periodo Prefilatelico fino al 1851, Florence, 1974.

 Postal treaties

 On December 31, 1838, Tuscany signed a postal agreement with the Kingdom of Sardinia, and on April 8, 1839, it signed a similar agreement with Austria.
 These agreements regulated postal rates and procedures for transporting mail between the countries.

-Another postal convention between Tuscany and Austria was signed on December 1850, which addressed the exchange of mail between the countries and contemplated the introduction of adhesive stamps.
+Another postal convention between Tuscany and Austria was signed in December 1850, which addressed the exchange of mail between the countries and contemplated the introduction of adhesive stamps.
 Postal conventions with Sardinia and France were entered into in 1851.